MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-dev-env-auth.md

 ms.author: vigera
 ---

-# Azure Authentication in Development Environments
+# Azure Authentication in Java development environments

-The Azure Identity library provides Azure Active Directory token authentication support for applications running locally on developer machines through a set of `TokenCredential` implementations.
+This article provides an overview of the Azure Identity library support for Azure Active Directory token authentication for applications running locally on developer machines through a set of `TokenCredential` implementations.

 Topics covered in this document include: